GoogleカレンダーとZoomの連携イメージ

 The following screen will be displayed, so set the maximum number of characters according to your needs.

-This time, I set it up so that the "Meeting duration (minutes)" can be automatically obtained from the output of the start and end times of meetings registered in Google Calendar.
+Here, we’ve set it up so that the "Meeting duration (minutes)" can be automatically obtained from the start and end times of meetings registered in the Google Calendar.

 The target text has already been set as shown in the screen below.